postsharp/Metalama.Documentation/content/conceptual/aspects/simple-aspects/overriding-methods.md

 If you want to go deeper with method overrides, consider jumping to the following articles:

 * In this article, you have seen how to use `meta.Proceed` and `meta.Target.Method.Name` in your templates.
 You can write much more complex and powerful templates, even doing compile-time `if` and `foreach` blocks.
-To see how, you can jump directly to <xref:templates>.
+To see how you can jump directly to <xref:templates>.

 * To learn how to have different templates for `async` or iterator methods, or to learn how to override several methods from a single type-level aspect, jump to <xref:overriding-methods>.